You Do Not Need ‘Sudo’ So Stop Using It

 $ brew install python

-The first thing you are going to do is change the folder prefix, and this tells NPM where to install all of your global packages.
+First thing on the list is to change the folder prefix, which tells NPM where to install all of your global packages.
 I like to use the following setting:

 npm config set prefix ~/.npm